FreeTAKTeam/FreeTAKServer-User-Docs/fts_usage/docs/About/FAQ.md

 The bottom line is that FTS is "smarter" than other TAK servers.

 # How can I install FTS?
-For information on how to set up FTS, please see [Installation Guides](../Installation).
+For information on how to set up FTS, please see one of the [Installation Guides](../Installation/Tools.md).